Orung/algorithmstask-/README.md

 ## A collection of algorythms

+### convertFahrToCelsius
-### Write a function named "convertFahrToCelsius" that takes a single parameter and converts it to celsius.
+Write a function named "convertFahrToCelsius" that takes a single parameter and converts it to celsius.

-Note:
+#### Note:

 - Round up your answers to 4 decimal places (hint: use the toFixed method)
 - C = (F - 32) x 5/9; (e.g 0deg F = -17.7778 deg C)